MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Teams/rooms/rooms-release-note.md

 - Exibir conteúdo em ambos os front of room (FoR) é exibido em sistemas de sala de tela dupla
 - Temas e melhorias na interface do usuário do Front of Room
 - Suporte do lado do cliente TLS 1.2.
-Para clientes locais, a habilitação da comunicação por meio do TLS 1.2 para Salas do Microsoft Teams requer Skype for Business Server Atualização Cumulativa 9 (CU9) 2015 ou atualização cumulativa 1 do Skype for Business Server 2019 2019 (CU1).
+Para clientes locais, a habilitação da comunicação por meio do TLS 1.2 para o Salas do Microsoft Teams requer a atualização cumulativa 9 (CU9) do Skype for Business Server 2015 ou a Atualização Cumulativa 1 do Skype for Business Server 2019 2019 (CU1).

 ### <a name="40510-11172018"></a>4.0.51.0 (11/17/2018)